-The application for Fall 2018 is open now.
+The application for Spring 2019 is open now.

 Please make sure you meet all requirements before applying:

 - Be in Berkeley, and available, from the official start of the semester until all grading responsibilities for the final exam are completed.
 Please note that the semester officially begins, typically, a week before classes start.
-The Fall 2018 Semester begins on Wednesday, August 15, 2018.
+The Spring 2019 Semester begins on Tuesday, January 15, 2019.

 - Attendance at course lectures is required for all GSIs and Readers unless otherwise specified.
 Check your availability on the Online Schedule of Classes before applying to any given position.